Blast Hounds: UK Land Forces Order Mine-Resistant Vehicles

 (click to view full)

-The original British Cougar 6×6 variant was called the Mastiff Protected Patrol Vehicles (Mastiff PPV) by the British Army.
-Force Protection produces the basic Cougar vehicles, and NP Aerospace in Coventry integrates British equipment and and up-armors delivered Cougars to create the finished Mastiff vehicle.
+The original British Cougar 6×6 variant was called the Mastiff Protected Patrol Vehicle (PPV) by the British Army.
+Force Protection produced the basic Cougar vehicles.
+NP Aerospace in Coventry integrated British equipment and up-armored delivered Cougars, in order to create the finished Mastiff vehicle.

 Photos were eventually released, to the consternation and puzzlement of many observers.
-Defense-Aerospace sums it up neatly:
+Defense-Aerospace summed it up neatly:

 “Compared to the original Cougar vehicle, Mastiff has been fitted with large, vertical armor plates which cover the large vision blocks and weapon firing ports.
 As the basic Cougar is already protected against RPG warheads, it is unclear why these plates were considered necessary by the British, especially as they totally block the crew’s vision and make it impossible to use the firing ports.
 The crew is thus blind and disarmed, which does not make much sense in an urban combat context.”

-Hard to disagree, unless of course the vehicles were not expected to be used for patrols, but are expected to be used as specialty engineering/ EOD (Explosive Ordnance Disposal) vehicles.
-DID would add that our information does not give the Cougar protection levels that will stop RPGs.
-On the other hand, up-armoring the ‘Mastiffs’ the way the British have approached it is equally unlikely to do so; either bolt-on slat armor “side-cages” or reactive armor would be required for that.
-Photos from the front do indicate slat armor on the sides, and the slab-side configuration does make it possible to fit heavier armor that would help stop explosively-formed penetrator (EFP) land mines that have been sent to Iraq via Iran.
+They were right, and wrong.
+The base Cougar does not offer protection that will stop RPGs, and that up-armoring the ‘Mastiffs’ with this design is equally unlikely to do so.
+Either bolt-on slat armor “side-cages” or reactive armor would be required for that.
+Slat armor was fitted to the sides, and the slab-side configuration does make it possible to fit heavier armor that would help stop explosively-formed penetrator (EFP) land mines that have been sent to Iraq via Iran.
+The tradeoff for that protection is exactly as defense-aerospace described.

-A follow-on “Mastiff 2″ variant adds shock-attenuating seats to reduce back injuries; improved armor; improved axles and suspension to cope with the difficult terrain; better thermal imaging for the drivers; and greater crew capacity.
+A follow-on “Mastiff 2” variant added shock-attenuating seats to reduce back injuries; improved armor; improved axles and suspension to cope with the difficult terrain; better thermal imaging for the drivers; and greater crew capacity.

 Ridgback trials